Posted on Leave a comment

 Increased Mental Focus & Decreased Brain Fog

 Increased mental clarity and focus, and less brain fog are often reported by healthy people in ketosis.
-HVMN CEO, Geoffrey Woo said, “after a drink of HVMN Ketone, it’s like I’m more behind my eyeballs.”
+HVMN CEO, Geoffrey Woo said, “After a drink of HVMN Ketone, it’s like I’m more behind my eyeballs.”
 Exogenous ketones can subjectively improve mental performance and clarity.

-When HVMN Ketone was tested in mice, they performed 38% better on a maze solving a challenge, so there may be a cognitive boost for humans also.
+When HVMN Ketone was tested in mice, they performed 38% better on a maze solving challenge, so there may be a cognitive boost for humans also.
 While following a ketogenic diet, you avoid the energy peaks and troughs that come from quick-energy carbs.
 Producing ketones from stored body fat provides the brain with a steady, sustainable supply of fuel.

 Decreased Appetite